Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications

 \subsection{Verification on the Autonomous Driving}

-To further verify the representation ability and policy performance of DSR in natural scenes, we test the experiment on CARLA, a hyper-realistic autonomous driving simulator environment that simulates various real components and natural phenomena.
-According to existing work, the experiments are implemented on the Town04 map in the CARLA simulator.
+To further verify the scene representation ability and policy performance of DSR in natural scenes, we test the experiment on CARLA, a hyper-realistic autonomous driving simulator environment that simulates various real components and natural phenomena.
+According to existing work, the experiments are implemented on the Town04 map in the CARLA simulator, depicted in Fig. \ref{fig7}.
 Our goal is to use first-person visual images as observations to learn a driving policy that can control the vehicle to travel the longest distance.
 Since the driving scene contains a large number of task-irrelevant elements (e.g. mountains, clouds, and rain), as well as task-relevant feature information (e.g. roads, vehicles, and obstacles), this requires the agent to be able to learn an invariant generalization representation space.

+Compared with existing work \cite{zhang2020learning,chen2022learning}, our task setting is more difficult.
+Specifically, the previous methods reset to a fixed starting position for each training episode, i.e., the yellow triangle position in the aerial view (Fig. \ref{fig7} left), which greatly limits the effective driving scenarios.
+In our setting, the starting points are randomly sampled from about 100 spawn points (triangular positions in Fig. \ref{fig7}) distributed throughout the map, which can effectively test the agent's generalization ability to diverse scenarios.
+Another difference is that the training observation of DSR is only composed of three cameras on the vehicle’s roof, which is a 180° wide-angle RGB image with a size of $3\times84\times252$ pixels.
+Other settings are consistent with existing work.
+For example, the reward is set to $\left. r_{t}\left( {s, a} \right) = v^{T}\hat{\mathbf{u}}*\mathrm{\Delta}t - C_{i}*impulse - C_{s}* \middle| steer \right|$ represents the effective speed of the vehicle projected onto the highway, impulse is the impact force ($N/s$) obtained by sensors, and $|steer|$ is the amplitude of each direction control.

-\textbf{Main Results.} Figure 8 shows the main comparison results on the driving task.
-Specifically, we report the learning curves for the average episode reward (left), the evaluation curves corresponding to the average episode reward evaluated at every 10k step interval (center), and the evaluation curves to the average episode distance (right).
+\textbf{Main Results.} Fig. \ref{fig8} and Table \ref{tab2} show the main comparison results on driving control tasks.
+Specifically, in Fig. \ref{fig8}, we report the learning curves for the average episode reward (left), the evaluation curves corresponding to the average episode reward evaluated at every 10k step interval (center), and the evaluation curves to the average episode distance (right).